 I like to spend my time with the people I love, I like to teach and share knowledge, read fantasy and technical books, write code and watch silly comedy movies.

-You can drop me a line by clicking the @ at the bottom of the page, which opens a window for you to send an email to rodrigo (at) mathspp (dot) com.
-Feel free to drop me a line with ideas, comments, feedback, praises and criticism!
+You can drop me a line to rodrigo (at) mathspp (dot) com.
+Feel free to send me ideas, comments, feedback, praises and criticism!

 If you are reading this, thank you so much.
 If you would like to support the mathspp project, one of the nicest things you could do is write me an email to let me know you have been enjoying my work.
 I am only human, and knowing that there are people that read (and enjoy) what I write helps me stay motivated.
 You can also share this website with your friends, colleagues, communities you are a part of, so that it reaches more people who want to learn mathematics and programming.